mak08/cl-map/README.md

 ## Known issues

-* If libgdal was installed as a package, exchanging libsqlite3 may cause libgdal.so to fail to load.
+* If libgdal was installed as a package, installing a new libsqlite3 version may cause libgdal.so to fail to load.
   In my case, using SBCL, the shared object loader complained that `sqlite3_table_column_name` could not be found in libgdal.